home-assistant/home-assistant.io/source/_posts/2024-06-07-ai-agents-for-the-smart-home.markdown

 We see the best results with cloud-based LLMs, as they are currently more powerful and easier to run compared to open source options.
 But local and open source LLMs are improving at a staggering rate.
 This is important because local AI is better for your privacy and, in the long term, your wallet.
 Local models also tend to be a lot smaller, which means a lot less electricity is used to run them.

-To improve local AI options for Home Assistant, we have been collaborating with NVIDIA's [Jetson AI Lab Research Group <i class="icon-external-link"></i>](https://www.jetson-ai-lab.com/research.html), and there has been tremendous progress.
-They have published text-to-speech and speech-to-text engines with [support for our Wyoming Protocol <i class="icon-external-link"></i>](https://github.com/dusty-nv/jetson-containers/tree/78159ca37d3195afdade81688e22a34cd7a89dbc/packages/smart-home/wyoming), added [support for Ollama to their Jetson platform <i class="icon-external-link"></i>](https://github.com/dusty-nv/jetson-containers/tree/dev/packages/llm/ollama) and just last week showed their progress on making a local Llama 3 model control Home Assistant:
+To improve local AI options for Home Assistant, we have been collaborating with NVIDIA's [Jetson AI Lab Research Group](https://www.jetson-ai-lab.com/research.html), and there has been tremendous progress.
+They have published text-to-speech and speech-to-text engines with [support for our Wyoming Protocol](https://github.com/dusty-nv/jetson-containers/tree/78159ca37d3195afdade81688e22a34cd7a89dbc/packages/smart-home/wyoming), added [support for Ollama to their Jetson platform](https://github.com/dusty-nv/jetson-containers/tree/dev/packages/llm/ollama) and just last week showed their progress on making a local Llama 3 model control Home Assistant:

 <lite-youtube videoid="aq7QS9AtwE8" videotitle="The first 5 minutes Dustin shows his prototype of controlling Home Assistant using a local LLM."></lite-youtube>
 <p style="text-align: center;"><i>The first 5 minutes, Dustin shows his prototype of controlling Home Assistant using a local LLM.</i></p>